harel-coffee/Predicting-In-Hospital-Mortality-After-Transcatheter-Aortic-Valve-Replacement-auto/README.md

 # Predicting-In-Hospital-Mortality-After-Transcatheter-Aortic-Valve-Replacement

-This repository contains our code and results for the paper titled: "Predicting In-Hospital Mortality After Transcatheter Aortic Valve Replacement Using Preoperative Administrative Data and Statistical/Machine Learning", which was submitted to [JACC: Cardiovascular Interventions](https://www.jacc.org/journal/interventions).
+This repository contains our code and results for the paper titled: "Predicting In-Hospital Mortality After Transcatheter Aortic Valve Replacement Using Preoperative Administrative Data and Statistical/Machine Learning", which was submitted to [Scientific Reports](https://www.nature.com/srep/).
 Our reporsitory contains the following:

   - [](), which contains our code and results for research question 1 (i.e., whether the use of only pre-operative variables extracted from the NIS adminstrative database can be used to accurateyly predict in-hopsital survival/deaths post TAVR);
   -[](), which contains our code and results for research question 2 (where time-based sampling is used to assess whether the statistical/machine learning models developed for research question 1 can be deployed without frequent retraining;